DIY Upcycled Rainbow Leather Pen Pot

 How to make a colourful Upcycled leather pen pot

-- The first thing to do is to cut the faux leather to size.
+Step 1: The first thing to do is cut the faux leather to size.
 As I was using an old handbag, this involved cutting it open with a pair of scissors first and removing all the lining.

-It is hard to paint detail with watercolour paint but I liked the washed out effect it gives on the leather.
-I just used lots of bright colours from my paint pallet to create a random rainbow pattern on the leather.
+It’s hard to paint detail with watercolour paint, but I liked its washed-out effect on the leather.
+I used many bright colours from my paint pallet to create a random rainbow pattern on the leather.

-- Finally, slip the leather cover over the tin can to create your lovely leather pen pot.
+Step 4: Slip the leather cover over the tin can to create your lovely pen pot.

-Or if you prefer you can use your upcycled leather pot as a unique plant pot for some succulents.
-Either
+Or, if you prefer, you can use your upcycled leather pot as a unique plant pot for some succulents.
+Either way, a leather desk tidy or trendy planter will look great on my DIY world map desk!

-This isn’t the first time I’ve painted leather in the past I have made an upcycled leather bag with paint and iron on transfers.
+This isn’t the first time I’ve painted leather.
+In the past, I have made an upcycled leather bag with paint and iron-on transfers.
+You’ll find more leather craft ideas and handmade gift ideas here.

 Rosie (@greenrosielife)